yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 ### Recently Closed Windows

-While Chromium derivative browsers have a single keyboard shortcut for restoring closed tabs and windows (you keep pressing the same shortcut to bring back all of the tabs in closed windows), Firefox has a separate keyboard shortcut for bringing back closed windows.
+While Chromium derivative browsers have a single keyboard shortcut for restoring closed tabs and windows (you can keep pressing the same shortcut to bring back all of the tabs in closed windows), Firefox has a separate keyboard shortcut for bringing back closed windows.

 If you didn't already know the shortcut to restore closed *tabs*, it is: